lindbrook/packageRank/README.md

 > 7 2019-05-16    68         68 packageRank
 ```

-You’ll notice this particularly when one of the packages you’re passing
+You’ll notice this particularly when one of the packages you’re
-to cranDownloads() is new-ish.
+including newer packages in cranDownloads().

 If you mis-spell a package :